Best Price Promise

 2. What is the best way to travel from Huntingdon to London Kings Cross by train?

-3. What is the best way to travel from Huntingdon to London Kings Cross by train?
+3. What is the fastest train from Huntingdon to London Kings Cross?

 4. Are there direct trains from Huntingdon to London Kings Cross?